 In this part we will establish general results regarding simple homotopy equivalence.
-This will be the basis for our applications in Part 2.
+This will be the basis for our applications in Parts 2 and 3.
 In Section 2, we will recall the basic theory of simple homotopy equivalence, culminating in constraints on the Whitehead torsion of homotopy equivalences between manifolds.
 Section 3 concerns the two methods which we will use for constructing manifolds: via h-cobordisms (Section 3.1) and via the surgery exact sequence (Section 3.2).
-In Section 4 we study the simple homotopy manifolds sets and prove Theorem E.
+In Section 4, which follows on from Section 1.2 in a natural way, we study the simple homotopy manifolds sets and prove Theorem D.